Skip to main content

 The Discover user portal allows Data Owners to see any open reports requiring their attention, review each item, and apply one of the retention labels defined by the administrator.
 During the process of review, a Data Owner may use the Save button at the bottom of the screen to preserve any updates in progress, then return at a later time to complete their review.

 Note: the labels applied by a Data Owner during this step do not immediately take effect on the items marked.
-The label is attached to that item (for example a specific file) in the Discover database.
-To apply the action associated with a label (for example deleting a item) the administrator must create a workflow that will run against the report, check for the label value, then apply the appropriate workflow action.
+The label is attached to that item (for example, a specific file) in the Discover database.
+To apply the action associated with a label (for example, deleting an item), the administrator must create a workflow that will run against the report, check for the label value, and then apply the appropriate workflow action.

-When a Data Owner is finished review their items, they click the Submit button to alert the administrator their review is complete.
+When a Data Owner is finished reviewing their items in the portal, they click the Submit button to alert the administrator that their review is complete.

 Administration